Marcus Semien Player Props: Rangers vs. Cardinals

 Marcus Semien At The Plate

-- Semien leads Texas with an OBP of .375, plus a team-best slugging percentage of .506.
+- Semien has an OPS of .876, fueled by an OBP of .372 to go with a slugging percentage of .504.
+All three of those stats lead Texas hitters this season.

-- He ranks 12th in batting average, 17th in on base percentage, and 21st in slugging among qualifying hitters in MLB.
+- Among qualifying hitters in MLB action, he ranks 13th in batting average, 20th in on-base percentage, and 23rd in slugging.

-- Semien enters this game on a 24-game hitting streak.
-During his last games, he's hitting .409 with one homer.
+- Semien will look to extend his 25-game hitting streak.
+He's batting .391 with one homer over the course of his last outings.

-- Semien has reached base via a hit in 49 games this year (of 59 played), and had multiple hits in 21 of those games.
+- In 83.3% of his 60 games this season, Semien has picked up at least one hit.
+He's also had 21 multi-hit games.

-- Semien has driven in a run in 31 games this year (52.5%), including 11 games with more than one RBI (18.6%).
-He has also driven home three or more of his team's runs in five contests.
+- In 32 games this year (53.3%), Semien has picked up an RBI, and in 12 of those games (20.0%) he had two or more.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.